 The Behavioral Medicine in Chronic Conditions Research Group (BMCC-RG) lead by Dr. Kerri Cavanaugh, is a multidisciplinary team of clinical investigators and research trainees that examines the practices and factors that influence exchange of information between patients, their families, providers and health systems.
 The overall goal of this research team is to understand how health communication is translated into effective health behaviors, better quality of life and best clinical outcomes by people with chronic conditions.

-Behavioral Medicine in Chronic Conditions Research Group focuses on kidney disease and diabetes and aim to address gaps in knowledge related to:
+Behavioral Medicine in Chronic Conditions Research Group focuses on kidney disease and diabetes and aims to address gaps in knowledge related to:

-- develop, test and implement health communication and motivational interventions to promote optimal health
+- Developing, testing and implementing health communication and motivational interventions to promote optimal health

 A priority of our team’s research is the inclusion of patients, family and community member perspectives as well as partnership in research.